applitools/applitools-genymotion-sample/README.md

     <udid1>                               pixel3    localhost:5554  ONLINE
     <udid2>                               pixel3xl  localhost:5556  ONLINE
     ```
-* You will now be able to see these GenyMotion Cloud virtual devices as a local device
+* You will now be able to see these Genymotion Cloud virtual devices as a local device
     ```
     $ adb devices
     List of devices attached